shfqrkhn/Cover-Letter-Generator/README.md

 Please generate a dummy cover letter to get an idea of what it looks like

 How to use:
+1. Download all files to a directory
-CD to script directory.
+2. CD to script directory.
->python CL_Gen.py
+3. >> python CL_Gen.py